How to manage project costs in 4 easy steps is what I will explain in this article.

 - Describing the cost management processes in the project cost management plan, which becomes a component of the overall project management plan.

 Management plans and other documents are reusable with some adaptation for several projects.
-Therefore I cannot accept a common project manager’s answer, that there would be more important things to do, and that there is no time for plan preparation.
-So, use your plan from your last project, or wasn’t there enough time?
-In that case check out this link, I share my templates with you for free.
+Therefore, I cannot accept a common project manager’s answer, that there would be more important things to do, and that there is no time for plan preparation.
+So, use your plan from your last project as a template, or wasn’t there enough time either?

 - Collecting and understanding stakeholder requirements,